What are parliamentary committees?

 Presentation and debate

 Although a committee report may be presented to the House at any time when other business is not being considered, time is reserved on Mondays specifically for the presentation and debate of committee reports and for statements concerning inquiries.
 Time is also reserved on Mondays in the Federation Chamber for the presentation and debate of committee reports.
-Committee reports may also be referred by the House to the Federation Chamber (the House’s second debating chamber) for debate.
+Committee reports may also be referred to the Federation Chamber (the House’s second debating chamber) for debate.

 Recommendations and government responses

 Except in the case of committees concerned with the administration or procedures of the House itself, committee reports usually recommend government action—for example, the introduction of legislation, a change in administrative procedures or review of policy.
 Such action is the responsibility of the Executive Government rather than the Parliament.

 The Government responds to such committee reports by way of a written statement to the House.
 In 2010 the House passed a resolution requiring the government to respond to committee reports within six months of their presentation.